 The feasibility study was conducted by France’s Tractebel Engineering SA.
 The authors of the report concluded that the 1.2 GW solar park is feasible, despite the current radioactive contamination levels in the area.

-The Norwegian developer’s first solar project in the eastern European country is planned to help the region of Cherkasy reduce its energy shortage.
+The Norwegian developer’s first solar project in the eastern European country is expected to help the region of Cherkasy reduce its energy shortage.

 The Ukraine-based developer has been granted two different loans from the European Bank for Reconstruction and Development (EBRD) and the Clean Technology Fund (CTF).
 The three solar plants will be located in the Vinnitsa region of western Ukraine.